 Konstantinos Michmizos is an Assistant Professor in Computer Science at Rutgers University and affiliated with the Center for Computational Biomedicine Imaging and Modeling.
-Since 2013, he has been a Research Affiliate at the McGovern Institute for Brain Research, MIT.
+From 2013 to 2017, he was a Research Affiliate at the McGovern Institute for Brain Research, MIT.

 Before joining Rutgers, Konstantinos has completed two postdoctoral fellowships: From June 2011 to July 2013 he was a postdoctoral research fellow on rehabilitation robotics at Newman Lab for Biomechanics and Human Rehabilitation, Massachusetts Institute of Technology, working with Hermano Igo Krebs and Neville Hogan; From August 2013 since August 2015 he was a postdoctoral fellow on neuroimaging at Martinos Center for Biomedical Imaging, Massachusetts General Hospital, Harvard Medical School.

-Konstantinos is originally from Greece where he completed his undergraduate studies in computer engineering and science, at University of Patras, summa cum laude, while working in parallel as an undergraduate researcher for the last three years of his studies.
+Konstantinos completed his undergraduate studies in computer engineering and science, at University of Patras, summa cum laude, while working in parallel as an undergraduate researcher for the last three years of his studies.

 Konstantinos has received a Master's degree in biomedical engineering, from McGill University, fortunate to be advised by Henrietta L. Galiana.
 He has spent 4 wonderful years at the National Technical University of Athens where he earned his PhD degree summa cum laude in electrical and computer engineering, advised by Konstantina Nikita.